-The Program Delegate decides which grants to approve taking into account the recommendations of the committee, the availability of grant funds and the geographical spread of projects across Australia.
+The Program Delegate decides which grants to approve taking into account the recommendations of the committee, the availability of grant funds.

 The Program Delegate's decision is final in all matters, including:

 - the grant approval

 - the grant funding to be awarded

 - any conditions attached to the offer of funding.